Dr. Miranda Fidler-Benaoudia

 Biography

-Dr. Fidler-Benaoudia is a clinical and descriptive cancer epidemiologist in the Department of Cancer Epidemiology and Prevention Research at Alberta Health Services, and Adjunct Assistant Professor at the University of Calgary.
-Her research focuses primarily on describing the burden of childhood, adolescent and young adult cancers and evaluating their related late-effects.
-She is additionally interested in sub-populations, such as indigenous peoples, and continues to undertake research comprehensively describing cancer indicators nationally, regionally, and at global levels.
+Dr. Fidler-Benaoudia is a clinical and descriptive cancer epidemiologist in the Department of Cancer Epidemiology and Prevention Research at Alberta Health Services, and Adjunct Associate Professor at the University of Calgary.
+Her research focuses on improving care, experiences and outcomes for survivors of childhood, adolescent and young adult cancer across the cancer continuum.
+She also continues to undertake research comprehensively describing cancer indicators nationally, regionally, and at global levels.

 Dr. Fidler-Benaoudia received her bachelor and master degrees from Boston University and University College London, respectively.
 She then pursued a PhD within the Centre for Childhood Cancer Survivor Studies at the University of Birmingham where she utilized the British Childhood Cancer Survivor Study, Teenage and Young Adult Cancer Survivor Study, and PanCare Childhood and Adolescent Cancer Survivor Care and Follow-up Studies to assess a wide range of late-effects among cancer survivors diagnosed before age 40.
 Upon completion of her PhD, Dr. Fidler-Benaoudia joined the Section of Cancer Surveillance at the International Agency for Research on Cancer; here she led research efforts on assessing the burden of cancer according to human development level, and began the first studies quantifying the burden of cancer in adolescents and young adults globally.
 She was also involved in other projects, such as benchmarking cancer survival in high-income (International Cancer Benchmarking Partnership) and low- and middle-income countries (SURVCAN-3), undertaking descriptive trend analyses for specific cancers and regions, and reviewing social inequalities in cancer for an IARC scientific publication.